SQLek/wiydziomka/README.md

 Why not PHP?
 Laravel+Inerrtia was on the table.
 I heard developer experience is very good now.

-The same we could tall about others `Why nox ...?`.
+The same we could tall about others `Why not ...?`.
 Zig, htmx, rust, alpine.js, templ.
 Lots of promising and interesting options.
 No time to evaluate, not willing to risk not shiping.